 Journalism in Kashmir

 The Kashmir conflict is nearly as old as independent India, and experts deem that even a local crisis could threaten the fragile nature of peace in South Asia (MacCarthy, Angela Stent, & Smith, 2017).
 In 2019, the Indian government removed Kashmir’s semi-autonomous status via Article 370 and restored its statehood rights.
 Despite this, peace has yet to be reestablished, and the government often responds by banning gatherings, reducing access to high-speed internet, and censoring social media (Press Trust of India, 2020).
 Press repression continues unabated and journalists are routinely harassed when they cover protests (Sidiq, 2022).
 For example, for a report on a gun fight, the editor in chief of The Kashmir Walla was charged with dissent (Vijayan, 2023).
 Kashmir’s point of view is hardly reported in the influential national media which chooses to reiterate government voices (Khalid, 2016) and cover the state mostly as a military and security threat (Raafi, 2015).
 The voices of the ordinary people and their trauma at the hands of government institutions often go unreported (Joshi, 2005).
-Government advertisements, often the mainstay of most media, are regularly used to curb independent reporting and journalists as well as their families are harassed with some journalists being imprisoned for years (Shaheen, 2023).
+Government advertisements, often the mainstay of most media, are regularly used to curb independent reporting and journalists; their families are harassed and some journalists are imprisoned for years (Shaheen, 2023).

 Challenges of Women Journalists

-The contextual factors described above have created circumstances that are also exacerbated by societal stereotypes that tend to view women within narrow tradition bound roles (Hassan, 2023).
-Besides humiliation and unchecked harassment as they work in the field, their unreported experiences and often unexpressed feelings lead to sustained mental health issues; women here report overwhelming depression and post traumatic disorders (Bakshi, 2020; Gul, 2015).
+The contextual factors described above have created circumstances that are also exacerbated by societal stereotypes that tend to view women within narrow tradition-bound roles (Hassan, 2023).
+Besides humiliation and unchecked harassment as they work in the field, their unreported experiences and often unexpressed feelings lead to sustained mental health issues; women here report overwhelming depression and post-traumatic disorders (Bakshi, 2020; Gul, 2015).
 Kashmir’s protracted conflict has seen them shoulder the burdens of militancy and this has negatively impacted their education and development (Shekhawat, 2014).
 In 2011, the Indian Census revealed low rates of literacy (58.1%) among women.
 Large gaps in education levels exist between men and women (Bhat, Bhat, & Chinnathurai, 2016) and the recent pandemic has only worsened these issues.
 When classes went online, more men had access to technology like computers whereas women were often unable to attend class or work on assignments (Pain, Ahmed, & Zahra Khalid, 2022).
 In the arena of journalism, these disparities are keenly felt.
 Women are not encouraged to be journalists.
 Photojournalist Masrat Zahra had to convince her parents to let her be a journalist (Shah, 2020) submitting applications without their knowledge (Bhullar, 2021).
 Families are often unsupportive because of the relentless pressure journalists are under and often families are harassed as well (Limaye, 2023).
-Growing Islamophobia in India has left women vulnerable – especially women journalists, and this is often intensely felt in cyberspace where women journalists are routinely harried and bullied (Chen et al., 2020).
+Growing Islamophobia in India has left women vulnerable, especially women journalists, and this is often intensely felt in cyberspace where women journalists are routinely harried and bullied (Chen et al., 2020).
 In 2022, an application titled “Bulli Bai” posted the profiles of various women journalists for auction, and journalists from Kashmir were also featured.
 Designed to sexually harass and intimidate women, especially Muslim women, this app was shut down but not before many women journalists were intimidated and some even silenced forever (BBC, 2022).
 Such incidents often lead parents to threaten their daughters with marriage since this is a profession that brings disrepute to women (Shah & Bhat, 2022)..